AssemblyOS-Creator/AssemblyOS0.1/README.md

 NASM
 Qemu
 Brain(Hard)
 There would be 2 folders in the folder named 'makefiles', the folder named 'bin' would contain a makefile that would create a .bin file named 'AssemblyOS0.1.bin' and the makefile in the folder named 'img' would create a .img file called 'AssemblyOS0.1.img',chose wisely.
-After choosing that drag the makefile in the folder with boot.asm and kernel.asm, open the terminal there and run 'make', also there are only 2 commands at the moment '/ver' and '/clear'
+After choosing that drag the makefile in the folder with boot.asm and kernel.asm, open the terminal there and run 'make -f makefile.txt', also there are only 2 commands at the moment '/ver' and '/clear'